rowlandz/miscr/README.md

 Minimalist includes minimal dependencies.
 All you need is
   - LLVM-14 C++ libraries
-  - Clang++ compiler
+  - clang++ compiler
-  - Bash
+  - bash
-  - A few common Unix utilities (echo, rm, basename, dirname)
+  - a few common Unix utilities (echo, rm, basename, dirname)
-  - (optional) GNU `make` -- alternative to running the build script directly.
+  - GNU make (optional) -- alternative to running the build script directly.

 There's three executable you can build:
   - `compiler` -- The MiSCR compiler.